Honey Baked Ham Recipe (Copycat)

 - Bake at 325 for about 2 hours and 20 minutes, or about 20 minutes per pound of ham.
 (You can also slow cook it!
 See recipe notes for details.)
 The internal temperature should be about 140 degrees F. Remember, your ham is already cooked, so this measurement is just to make sure it’s heated all the way through.

 - Let your ham cool outside of the oven for about 15-20 minutes.
+Leave the foil on the ham so it doesn't dry out.

 - Make the dry rub.
 In a bowl, combine 1 and 1/2 cups granulated sugar and the spices: 1/2 teaspoon nutmeg, 1/2 teaspoon cloves, 1/2 teaspoon cinnamon, 1/4 teaspoon paprika, 1/4 teaspoon ginger, 1/4 teaspoon allspice.